IreneKilgannon/Computer-Infrastructure/README.md

         git push origin HEAD:main
 ```

 This final step commits and pushes the timestamped file created by weather.sh to the repository.
-These commits and pushed are done by GitHub actions (the GitHub-actions[bot]).
+These commits and pushes are done by GitHub actions (the GitHub-actions[bot]).

 - __Brief:__ Test the Workflow

 Commit and push the workflow to your repository.
-Check the logs in GitHub to ensure that the weather.sh script runs correctly, that new data is being committed.
+Check the logs in GitHub to ensure that the weather.sh script runs correctly and that new data is being committed.

-To trigger the workflow manually and to view the logs of the workflow, go to the [GitHub Actions section](https://github.com/IreneKilgannon/computer_infrastructure/actions) in the computer_infrastructure repository.
+To trigger the workflow manually and view the workflow logs, go to [GitHub Actions](https://github.com/IreneKilgannon/computer_infrastructure/actions) in the computer_infrastructure repository.

 Use the `Run workflow` button to trigger the workflow manually.

 ![Workflow dispatch](img/workflow_dispatch.png)

 The [logs](https://github.com/IreneKilgannon/computer_infrastructure/actions/workflows/weather-data.yml) show that the workflow has been triggered 37 times to date.
-A new timestamped.json file is added to data/weather shortly after 10 am every day.
+A new timestamped.json file is added to data/weather shortly after 10 am.

 ![Check logs](img/Check_logs.png)

 By clicking on a log file, it is possible to view the steps that workflow took to run the script and the time it took to complete each step, as shown below.
-Currently there is also an Annotation with one warning.
+Currently, there is an annotation with one warning.
 This warning states that the latest version of Ubuntu will soon be upgraded to ubuntu-24.04.

 <img src="img/steps.png" alt="drawing" width="550"/>